 Identity theft is a very serious issue that can have lasting effects on your life.
-One way to protect yourself from identity thieves are Fraud alert vs. credit freeze, but they aren’t exactly alike so it’s important you know the differences between them before making any decisions about which one will best suit what kind of protection feel most comfortable for yourself as well be realistic at this time in order not exceed expectations or disappoint anyone who might need our help with something else entirely!
+One way to protect yourself from identity thieves are Fraud alert vs. a credit freeze, but they aren’t exactly alike so it's important you know the differences between them before making any decisions about which one will best suit what kind of protection feel most comfortable for yourself as well be realistic at this time in order not exceed expectations or disappoint anyone who might need our help with something else entirely!

 What is a credit freeze?

 A credit freeze (sometimes called a security freeze) is a simple way to keep your credit file from being accessed by identity thieves.
 When you freeze your credit, no one can access your credit file—even you!
 This makes it difficult for someone to open new accounts in your name.
 A credit freeze is free and easy to set up, and it’s the best way to protect yourself against identity theft.